fabric8io/ipaas-quickstarts/quickstart/cdi/cxf/README.md

 ### Running the example in fabric8

-It is assumed a running Kubernetes platform is already running.
+It is assumed a running Kubernetes platform is already running and that you will deploy the microservice within the `default` namespace.
 If not you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).

 The example can be built and deployed using a single goal:

     mvn -Pf8-local-deploy

-When the example runs in fabric8, you can use the OpenShift client tool to inspect the status
+When the example runs in fabric8, you can use the OpenShift client tool to inspect the status at the condition to be connected to the OpenShift platform `oc login`

 To list all the running pods: